stephenverderame/cpp_book/src/oop/adt.md

 Furthermore, the class doesn't exist as an object at runtime yet, so you can't call a virtual method on it.

 As an addendum, you should not call virtual functions in constructors or destructors.
-This is because the actual type of the object changes during these two operations and the actual type is always the type being created/destroyed and never a subclass.
+This is because the actual type of the object changes during these two operations, and the actual type is always the type being created/destroyed.
 During construction of a derived class, we first start by constructing the base class and running the base class constructor.
 In this constructor, the actual type of the object is the base class type and not yet the derived class type.
-Then we build off the base and construct the derived class and call the derived class constructor.
+Then we build off the base and construct the derived class by calling the derived class constructor.
 During this second constructor call, the actual type changes to be that of the derived type.
 For destruction, the process is similar but in reverse, destroying the derived object before destroying the base.
+Therefore, if you call a virtual function in the base class constructor, it will dispatch to the implementation in the base class and not the derived class.
+This is because, when the base class constructor is being run, the dynamic type is still the base type.
 So calling virtual functions in constructors/destructors is technically safe so long as the virtual function is not pure virtual and you don't expect it to dispatch to a derived type, but it's not a good idea.

 ```C++